-Bronze Priority Silver Priority
+😭 Bronze Priority 😩 Silver Priority

-Program Summary: Ridgefield Park continues tracking energy usage and identify issues for municipally owned buildings.
-The excel spreadsheet is uploaded in this action.
-Monthly gas and electric billing is supplied by our utility provider, PSE&G. The data is entered and consolidated into an excel spreadsheet stored in Outlook so different departments can update it easily.
+Program Summary: Ridgefield Park continues tracking energy usage and identify issues for 8 municipally owned buildings.
+The excel spreadsheet is uploaded in this action - Tracking Sheet 2023 Updates.
+Monthly gas and electric billing is entered and consolidated into an excel spreadsheet stored in Outlook for different departments to update throughout the year.
+Ridgefield Park will monitor energy expenditure and track it through the ESPM website.
+Data will be tracked by a Green Team volunteer and updated regularly.